 Aid & Attendance Benefit

-The maximum monthly Aid & Attendance benefit for 2014 is as follows:
+The maximum monthly Aid & Attendance benefit is as follows:

 The monthly benefit is tax-free and can be received in addition to monthly pension and Social Security benefits.